clemenceclaireR/api_openfoodfacts/README.md

 - The program proposes a substitute with its description, a store where he or she can buy it, and a link to the associated Open Food Fact page.
 - The user can save the result in the database.

-If the user selects the second option, the program will display the previous saved results.
+If the user selects the fourth option, the program will display the previous saved results.

-If the user choose the third option, the program will stop.
+If the user choose the fifth option, the program will stop.